abboudl/Chik-p/S1-CTF-Services-ELK/readme.md

 ### Important Accounts, Credentials, and Secrets

 During service deployment, Ansible uses the `lpass` commandline utility to retrieve secrets from a LastPass password vault.
-The following tables catalog all secrets related to ELK that must be set up in lastpass prior to the <automated infrastructure build process>.
+The following tables catalog all secrets related to ELK that must be set up in lastpass prior to service deployment.

 | LastPass ID                     | Secret Type | Username         | Description |
 |---------------------------------|-------------|------------------|-------------|